George B. Anderson: Civil War service

 With the outbreak of the Civil War, Anderson resigned his U.S. Army commission on April 25, 1861, and returned home.
 The Governor of North Carolina, John Willis Ellis, appointed him as colonel of the 4th North Carolina Infantry on July 16.
 Anderson commanded the Confederate garrison at Manassas, Virginia, from October 14, 1861, to March 25, 1862.

+Historian Douglas Southall Freeman wrote of Anderson, "All the physical excellencies coveted by soldiers were abundantly his - a handsome figure, fine horsemanship, a clear musical voice, a commanding presence.
+His discipline had seemed as mild as his blue-gray eyes, but it had been firm.
+In battle, as he rode calmly alert, with his golden beard flowing, he had inspired his fine regiments."

+Peninsula Campaign and Malvern Hill

 Anderson capably led his regiment at the Battle of Williamsburg in May 1862 and was rewarded a month later with a promotion to brigadier general on June 9.
 He was assigned command of a brigade in Major General D.H.
 Hill's division.
 In the Seven Days Battles, Anderson led his brigade at Gaines Mill.
 During the Battle of Malvern Hill on July 1, Anderson commanded both his own brigade and Brig.
 Gen Winfield Featherston's brigade of James Longstreet's division, as Featherston had been wounded the previous day at Glendale and his brigade's officer corps, having been decimated in the fighting, contained only inexperienced majors and captains.
 Anderson himself was wounded at Malvern Hill and command of his brigade fell to Col. Charles Tew of the 2nd North Carolina.
 While recovering, he was part of the defenses around Richmond, Virginia, in July 1862, serving in the 4th Brigade of Major General G.W.
 Smith's Division.

 Maryland Campaign and death

 Now able to return to active duty, Anderson resumed his brigade command in time for the Maryland Campaign.
 He fought at the Battle of South Mountain before marching into the Cumberland Valley to Sharpsburg, Maryland, as the Army of Northern Virginia concentrated.

-During the subsequent Battle of Antietam, Anderson's veteran North Carolinians defended a portion of the Sunken Road (known as "Bloody Lane") against repeated Union attacks.
-On 17 September 1862, a Minié ball struck Anderson near his ankle, shattering it.
+During the Battle of Antietam, on 17 September 1862, Anderson led his veteran North Carolinians as they defended a portion of the Sunken Road (known as "Bloody Lane") against repeated Union attacks.
+A Minié ball struck Anderson near his ankle, shattering it.
 Anderson was transported to Shepherdstown and then by wagon up the Shenandoah Valley to Staunton, Virginia, to recuperate.
 He hoped to avoid amputation so that he could return to lead his men in the field.
-He was eventually shipped by train to Raleigh, North Carolina, where he died on 17 October 1862 following surgery to amputate the infected foot.
+He was eventually shipped by train to Raleigh, North Carolina.
+There his infected foot was amputated, but he died on 17 October 1862 following the surgery.

 Anderson is buried in Historic Oakwood Cemetery in Raleigh.